wso2/docs-is/en/includes/guides/authentication/sso-integrations/add-zoom-template.md

 !!! note
     If you want to only access Gmail, navigate to [mail.google.com](http://mail.google.com), enter the username of the
-    user, enter the username and password of the user on the {{ product_name }}
-    sign in screen, and you are navigated to the user's mail account.
+    user, enter the username and password of the user on the WSO2 Identity Server sign in screen, and you are navigated to the user's mail account.